Art masterpiece discovered in woman's kitchen sells for €24 million | DW | 27.10.2019

 The woman, who is in her 90s, had decided to sell her house in Compiegne in northern France and hired an auctioneer to look through her home's contents in case there were items of value.

 After selling her home, Philomene Wolf said she had only a week to have the goods appraised by an expert.
-"I had to make room in my schedule… if I didn’t, then everything was due to go to the dump," Wolf said to the French daily Le Parisien.
+"I had to make room in my schedule … if I didn't, then everything was due to go to the dump," Wolf told the French daily Le Parisien.

 jsi/stb (AP, AFP)